Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 So how do we obtain the user information?
 There is a user info endpoint we can use to request additional claims.
 It requires an access token with scopes related to the claims that must be returned: if we want the profile information, the access token must contain the profile scope.
-The access tokens and refresh tokens can b returned from the token endpoint as well.
+The access tokens and refresh tokens can be returned from the token endpoint as well.
 In our flow an access token is delivered together with an identity token.
 So the flow revised (omitting the first part of the authorization code):
 ![](doc/accessTokenandIdentity.png)
 ![](doc/accessTokenandIdentity2.png)